SaurabhSukant75/whiskey_clustering/README.md

  <h2>5.
 Algoritham:-</h2>
 <h3> <b>5.1 How to choose Algoritham</b></h3>
-   <p>Science we only have input vector ,i.e unlabelled data set .so,This is a clear cut unsupervised problem.so,we have to find clustering Algorithm which will best suited for this .</p>
+   <p>Science we only have input vector ,i.e unlabelled data set .so,This is a clear cut unsupervised learning problem.so,we have to find clustering Algorithm which will best suited for this .</p>
    <p>so, we can us either <b>k-means clustering or spectral co-clustering Algoritham</b></p>

 <h3><b> Spectral Co-clustering Algoritham</b></h3>